christophrumpel/christophrumpel.github.io/_posts/2017-09-03-build-a-facebook-chatbot-with-laravel-and-botman-studio.md

 <img class="alignnone" style="max-width: 100%; height: auto;" alt="Screenshot of the Facebook app webhook options" src="/assets/post-images/blog_fb_app_webhook.png" width="700" />

 There we need to select the subscription fields, so the app knows what to send to our BotMan application and the URL where to send it to.
-The callback URL is your BotMan application public URL + `/botman` and the Verify Token is the one you used in your `.env` file.
+The callback URL (= webhook) is your BotMan application public URL + `/botman` and the Verify Token is the one you used in your `.env` file.
 For us the `messages` and `messages_postbacks` fields are fine for now.
 When you did everything correctly your webhook should now be successfully setup.

+<div class="note"><strong>Note:</strong> If not, you will see a red "x" icon at the right of your Callback URL field.
+This means that the Facebook webook test request was not successful.
+Most of the times this is because the URL or the FACEBOOK_VERIFICATION is wrong.
+So please check them again.
+Also make sure that the URL is publicly reachable.</div>

 <img class="alignnone" style="max-width: 100%; height: auto;" alt="Screenshot of the webhook options" src="/assets/post-images/blog_fb_app_webhook_2.png" width="700" />